 How to use my sheet music

 If you’ve downloaded any of my sheet music, thank you.
 I sincerely hope it helps you learn your favourite songs on accordion, and strikes a balance between detail and convenience.
 I try my best to arrange each song to how I would play it myself on piano accordion, whether solo or in a trio.
 It can also be used for any other type of accordion.
+If you have any feedback on what could be done better, or what you really like, please send me a message.

 #1 – Play how you want to play